 The Aggie Code of Honor functions as a symbol to all Aggies, promoting understanding and loyalty to truth and confidence in each other.

-Familiarize yourself with Texas A&M University's Student Rules Student Rules - Texas A&M University.
+Students should familiarize themselves with Texas A&M University's Student Rules Student Rules - Texas A&M University.

 Academic Integrity